merenlab/merenlab.org/README.md

 With the `--incremental` flag every change you will make in any of the files will be reflected to your local website automatically.

+If you are not seeing some of the changes you expect to see, press `ctrl-c` to stop the server on your termianl, clean out the static web directory by running the command `rm -rf _site/`, and re-run the server using the command above.

 # How to get yourself fired from the lab

 It is simple.